hoshi-messenger/hoshi/README.md

 ## ToDo / Next Steps

-- [ ] Allow / Show messages from unknown people, change titleline so that instead of edit/delete we have add/block

-## Backlog

 - [ ] Audio calls, start with a Ring message, the other party may then send back an Accept/Reject message directly, once the call is open just spam the other side with regular G711 u-Law sample data and output it with rodio or something like that
 - [ ] Use snow for actual crypto

+## Backlog

 - [ ] Work on the merkle-tree based sync with gossip support
 - [ ] Add some clientlib unit tests
 - [ ] Add some relay unit tests